Back Pain: Genetics, root causes, and solutions

 A lot of people have disc degeneration – and don’t know it!
 They have no pain or symptoms.

-A study of the MRIs of 98 people without lower back pain and 27 people with lower back pain showed interesting results.
-Of the people without lower back pain, only 36% had normal discs.
-The other way of looking at it is that two-thirds of people walking around with no back pain actually have disc degeneration.
+Researchers looked at the MRIs of individuals without lower back pain compared to MRIs of people with lower back pain — and came up with interesting results!
+Of the people without lower back pain, 64% had disc degeneration.
 In the study, half of the people with disc degeneration had bulging discs, and about a quarter had protrusions.[ref]

 Why does disc degeneration cause pain only for some people?
 Elevated inflammatory cytokines may be the answer.